Contact us whenever you need it!

 Designating Someone You Trust

 The person you choose to take on the agent role must be someone you trust completely to act in your best interest.
-This individual should be someone you've seen is responsible with their finances, is organized, and you've spent time with them to explain your wishes and have understood them.
+This individual should be someone you've seen who is responsible for their finances and organized, and you've spent time with them to explain your wishes.

 You should be able to have open conversations with this person without feeling you have to hide some information.
 Share with them your expectations, the compensation they'll receive, and the extent of power you are granting them.